PripatOnGit/PripatOnGit/README.md

 ### Hi There!
 I am Priyanka Patil (Bengaluru,KA.India).
 I complated my Bachelors in Engineering (Computer Engineering) from Mumbai University In 2014.

-Later, worked with India's one of the largest Software company Infosys,India.
+Later, worked with India's one of the largest Software company Infosys,India for almost 2 years.
 After rigorous training in Java/Database/Web Technologies at Infosys,Mysore I got located in Hyderabad for Projects.
 Primerily worked on Web Developement and Java.

 🌱 I was on Career break(Preganancy & child Care).
 I cannot express myself how excited I am to return back to work.